 Over the past few years, we’ve seen a boom in the development of learning management systems (LMS) to meet and keep up with the demand for online course delivery.
-You can read more about what an LMS is here.

 While these LMS plugins and platforms all provide varying suites of features, and some may be better suited for one industry in comparison to another, there are 6 advantages of e-learning that stand true for almost every business and education sector.